w3c-fedid/FedCM/proposals/idp-sign-in-status-api.md

 When the accounts endpoint response is successful and has at least one account:

-* The sign-in state is set to “logged-in” if it was previously “unknown”
+* The login state is set to “logged-in” if it was previously “unknown”

 When an error is received from the accounts endpoint or no accounts are returned:

-* If the sign-in state was unknown, the sign-in state is set to “logged out”.
+* If the login state was unknown, the login state is set to “logged out”.
 No UI is displayed and the promise is rejected as usual
-    * This is used when launching this API, when the browser has no stored IDP sign-in data, and also when an IDP starts supporting FedCM, where the user can also be logged in without the login status being set.
+    * This is used when launching this API, when the browser has no stored IDP login data, and also when an IDP starts supporting FedCM, where the user can also be logged in without the login status being set.
 This allows us to handle these cases without being required to show UI when the user is not logged in
     * This does incur a one-time timing attack per IDP.
 Since this can only happen once per IDP/browser profile, it seems impractical for an attacker to rely on.
-        * An alternative solution is to show the sign-in UI even in this case
+        * An alternative solution is to show the login UI even in this case
-* If the sign-in state was “logged in”, the sign-in state is set to “logged out”.
-An error dialog is displayed that also allows the user to sign in to the IDP.
+* If the login state was “logged in”, the login state is set to “logged out”.
+An error dialog is displayed that also allows the user to login to the IDP.
 The exact UI is TBD; the dialog may not explicitly say something like “we thought you were logged in to the IDP”.
     * The primary case where this will happen is if the session is invalidated server-side, either because of session-length settings, because the user forced logout on other devices, or other reasons.
     * We show a dialog in this situation to discourage trackers using this
-    * This dialog is why there is a sign-in URL being added in this proposal, so that the user has a way to recover instead of being presented with a useless dialog.
+    * This dialog is why there is a login URL being added in this proposal, so that the user has a way to recover instead of being presented with a useless dialog.
 However, having this URL is also useful for other UI enhancements.

 ## Alternatives considered